matchaxmoxie/matchaxmoxie/README.md

 - Gentle animations and smooth transitions

 All pages are fully linked and accessible.
 Navigation is consistent across all sections, making it easy to move between chapters and explore the research foundation behind each project.
 Built with care, thoughtfulness, and a deep respect for the people who will use it.

+---

+## Academic Enhancement Roadmap

+Planned upgrades to make the journal feel more academically driven and research-forward:

+- Add structured abstracts for each case study (problem, method, results, limitations, future work).
+- Introduce a consistent methodology section (data sources, evaluation protocol, baselines, and ethics checks).
+- Publish reproducibility artifacts (datasets where allowed, code snippets, prompts, and experiment logs).
+- Surface citations inline with the projects and link back to the reference list (APA + DOI when available).
+- Include a “Research Outputs” page (posters, talks, papers, preprints, and accepted venues).
+- Add a metrics glossary and validation appendix to clarify how impact numbers were measured.